ha5ha6/judy_blog/_pages/about.md

 A complete deep reinforcement learning pipeline was built upon autonomous mobile robots, integrating multi-modal perception, real-time robot control and policy learning in real-world environments.

-This work resulted in a series of deep reinforcement learning algorithms, including **DMP**, **softDMP** and **klDMP**, to tackle several long-standing issues in reinforcement learning, including reward sparsity, exploration, safety, robustness and sample efficiency.
+This work resulted in a series of deep reinforcement learning algorithms, including **DMP**, **softDMP** and **KCPR**, to tackle several long-standing issues in reinforcement learning, including reward sparsity, exploration, safety, robustness and sample efficiency.

 **Towards Autonomous Intelligence**

 More recently, my research has expanded beyond classical reinforcement learning.
 I am exploring what additional computational mechanisms may be required for autonomous intelligence in embodied agents.
-Related topics include **intrinsic motivation, curriculum learning, life-long learning, world models, and foundation models for robotics**.
+Related topics include **intrinsic motivation, curriculum learning, world models, and foundation models for robotics**.